asnaqsys/asnaqsys.github.io/concepts/printing/printing-introduction.md

 4. The report will be processed by a Printer Writer on a printer (potentially a PDF printer).

 ## Consuming a Manuscript
-Rendering is the process of producing a paper of PDF version of report describied in a manuscript.
+Rendering is the process of producing a paper of PDF version of report described in a manuscript.

 There are four mechanisms for users to typically consume a report.
 1. The application can direct the runtime to directly render the APM to a physical printer and produce an actual paper report.
-2. The application can render the manuscript to a PDF file and present it immediatly via the user’s web browser.
+2. The application can render the manuscript to a PDF file and present it immediately via the user’s web browser.
 3. A user or operator can request at a later time to render the manuscript directing it to a printer or as PDF.
 4. It is also possible to have an application consume the Manuscript's XML directly possibly, 'scraping' only a few values.